 KRISH-na: supporter of the Pandavas and avatar of Vishnu

 KAR-na: warrior, secret son of Kunti, ally of the Kauravas

 Note: quotations throughout are from English versions by C. V. Narasimhan [CN], Krishna Dharma [KD] or the dramatization by Jean-Claude Carriere (available on DVD).
 Portions of the following summary have been adapted from David Williams, Peter Brook and the Mahabharata: Critical Perspectives, 1991.
-I have also included a link to a new adaptation available on Kindle.
-(Buying from the following links provides some funding for this site, so thanks.
-I do not collect or use any information from you if you use the links.)

 "Artwork courtesy and copyright © The Bhaktivedanta Book Trust International, Inc. www.Krishna.com"